Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/component-framework/sample-controls/table-control.md

   implements ComponentFramework.StandardControl<IInputs, IOutputs> {
   // Flag to track if control is in full screen mode or not private _isFullScreen: boolean;
-  // reference to HTMLTableElement rendered by control private _tableElement: HTMLTableElement;
+  // Reference to HTMLTableElement rendered by control private _tableElement: HTMLTableElement;
-  // reference to 'Set Full Screen' HTMLButtonElement private _setFullScreenButton: HTMLButtonElement;
+  // Reference to 'Set Full Screen' HTMLButtonElement private _setFullScreenButton: HTMLButtonElement;
-  // reference to 'Lookup Objects' HTMLButtonElement private _lookupObjectsButton: HTMLButtonElement;
+  // Reference to 'Lookup Objects' HTMLButtonElement private _lookupObjectsButton: HTMLButtonElement;
-  // reference to 'Lookup Result Div' HTMLDivElement
+  // Reference to 'Lookup Result Div' HTMLDivElement
   // Used to display information about the item selected by the lookup private _lookupObjectsResultDiv: HTMLDivElement;
-  // reference to the control container HTMLDivElement
+  // Reference to the control container HTMLDivElement
   // This element contains all elements of our custom control example private _container: HTMLDivElement;
-  // reference to ComponentFramework Context object private _context: ComponentFramework.Context<IInputs>;
+  // Reference to ComponentFramework Context object private _context: ComponentFramework.Context<IInputs>;
   // Flag if control view has been rendered private _controlViewRendered: Boolean;